nt-games-ytb/First-lazarus-projet/README.md

 # What is this ?
 The first lazarus projet of nt games, make in 2019.
 The software is written in French.
 It contains a calculator, a email sender, a image viewer and other tests.
+It was my first lazarus project so please be indulgent.

 # How do I compile ?
 You can compile this with [Lazarus](https://www.lazarus-ide.org/).